Pierre Nouailhetas: Governor of Somaliland

 In August 1940, following the fall of France, he was named by the Vichy government to replace Gaëtan Germain as governor of French Somaliland.
 He flew into the colony, already threatened with a British interdict, on 2 September.
 On 18 September the British established a blockade and on 25 September they bombed the capital, Djibouti, from the air.
-This was the prompt for Nouailhetas to institute a brutal reign of terror.
+This resulted in Nouailhetas instituting a brutal reign of terror.
 Europeans suspected of contact with the enemy were interned at Obock, while 45 others were condemned to death or forced labour, mostly in absentia.
-On 7 May 1941, Nouailhetas issued circular letter No. 457, which ordered any native caught carrying a message from the anti-Vichyists (British or Gaullist) to be shot by a firing squad.
+On 7 May 1941, Nouailhetas issued circular letter No. 457, which ordered any native caught carrying a message from Allied forces to be shot by a firing squad.
 That month, six illiterate Somalis were shot without trial as "Gaullist traitors" to set an example.

 On 8 June 1941, the British gave Nouailhetas an ultimatum: they would lift the blockade and provide one month's worth of provisions if the colony declared for De Gaulle; otherwise the blockade would be tightened.
-Nouailhetas wrote to British authorities on 15 June about the high rate of infant mortality owing to malnutrition in the territory, but he rejected the British terms.
+Nouailhetas wrote to British authorities in Aden on 15 June about the high rate of infant mortality owing to malnutrition in the territory, but he rejected their terms.
 When negotiations resumed with Nouailhetas later in the summer, the British offered to evacuate the garrison and European civilians to another French colony upon surrender.
-The French governor informed them that he would destroy the colony's railroads and port facilities before surrendering.
+Nouailhetas responde that he would destroy the colony's railroads and port facilities before surrendering.
 All these negotiations came to nothing.